ETS-Android3/Hangman/README.md

 ## App setup:-
-1. Download the apk file that i have provided in the repository in your android mobile
+1. Download the apk file that i have provided in the repository in your android mobile *(steps to access debug apk is provided below, you can download that apk)*
 2. Open your file manager
 3. Open the apk file and click on install
 4. Enjoy the game